-To tell you the truth, we were very sceptical, but in hindsight cruising is great – easy and convenient!
+To tell you the truth, we were very skeptical, but in hindsight cruising is great – easy and convenient!
 It honestly takes a lot of the planning out of your holiday and leaves you with plenty of time to sit back, relax and enjoy!

-We (or rather Jenna) were planning a jam packed 5-week itinerary for Jenna’s parents who were visiting us while living in London.
+We (or rather Jenna) were planning a jam packed 5 week itinerary for Jenna’s parents who were visiting us while living in London.
 Naturally, we wanted to tick off as many places as possible as we were heading into (May/June 2014) our first European summer!
 The Greek islands, specifically Santorini was an absolute must and something we all wanted to do – this is when we stumbled upon what would be our first ever cruising experience.
 The cruise was on the Norwegian Jade for 7 nights, departing from Venice we stopped in at 4 incredible Greek destinations!

 Our top 3 reasons why we love cruising:

 - You unpack ONCE and wake up in a different location each morning

 - The entertainment onboard is endless and actually really good